 raging alcoholic overly excited wine enthusiast, but I love me some wine.
 I mean, I really love wine.
 I've even looked into opening my own winery, but quickly ruled it out when I realized I'd rather just drink it.
 And cook with it of course, because wine-flavored food is also good.
 Especially chocolate.
 Mmmm... wine and chocolate.

-This brownie is perfect for you if you enjoy a really fudgy, chocolate brownie with a crisp, slightly chewy top.
+This brownie recipe is perfect for you if you enjoy a really fudgy, chocolate brownie with a crisp, slightly chewy top.

-- ¾ cup red wine
+- ¾ cup 177 mL red wine

-- ½ cup dried cranberries
+- ½ cup 60 g dried cranberries

 - ½ teaspoon sea salt